 The waterways of Canada provide almost endless opportunities for paddling, whether in a kayak or canoe.
 If you’re looking for a more unusual paddling adventure, check out these tried and tested suggestions!

 As the largest province in Canada, Quebec hosts a wide array of wilderness from mountainous plateaus, boreal forest to rugged coastal cliffs and lowland plains.
-There is a large network of national, provincial and regional parks that protect and share these landscapes – here’s just a few of them that deserve a little more attention.
+Here’s just a few of Quebec’s parks that deserve a little more attention.

 Planning a road trip around the Gaspé Peninsula in Québec?
 Camping is an ideal way to get back to nature and save money at the same time.
 This post features three of our favourite areas for Gaspésie camping – Forillon National Park, le Parc National de la Gaspésie and Percé.